Analysis: Retail trading appetite robust even as stock-buying frenzy cools

-Retail trading levels skyrocketed at the beginning of the year, helped by the frenzy of buying in stocks like GameStop Corp (GME.N).
+Retail trading levels skyrocketed at the beginning of the year, helped by the frenzy of buying in stocks like GameStop Corp.
 But that has been followed by a pullback, according to data, despite expectations that investors would use stimulus checks to trade.

 “We were expecting this huge influx of money to come in from retail after the stimulus checks came in, in March.
 That didn’t happen,” said Eric Liu, cofounder of Vanda Research, which tracks retail trading activity.